raphafe96/ViBra/GUI_and_precompiled_Windows/README.md

 ## 🖥️ Main Application (vscf_vci_gui.exe)

+###  Monitor resolution

+To properly use all features, you may need a display with a resolution of at least 1920 × 1080 pixels and no display scaling (for example, 125% scaling - DO NOT USE THAT).
+Other display configurations may also work, but the interface may appear smaller or incorrectly scaled.
+Please note that the Input File Creation button may be hidden when using lower resolutions.
+If this happens, please create your input file manually.
+We are working on improving this behavior in a future update.

 The main GUI provides input creation and execution of the Fortran engine.
 The interface is shown below:

 <img src="https://raw.githubusercontent.com/raphafe96/ViBra/main/assets/Vibra0.png" alt="Main GUI - Vibra0" width="500"/>